 Pike/Pine Conservation Overlay District

-For the past five years, I have been working with the Pike/Pine community to amend land use regulations and design guidelines in order to:
+For the past six years, I have been working with Capitol Hill's Pike/Pine community to amend land use regulations and design guidelines in order to:

 - Promote mixed-use development;